stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/How_Tos/embed_rss.md

 title: Embed an RSS Feed

-# Embed an RSS Feed
+# Embed an RSS feed

 `[api:RestfulService]` can be used to easily embed an RSS feed from a site.
 In this How to we'll embed the latest weather information from the Yahoo Weather API.